NishantBhangale/90DaysOfDevOps/2026/day-10/day-10-file-permissions.md

 * Writing to a read-only file - what happens?

 Answer : Writing to a read‑only file normally gives Permission denied.
-With sudo, you can override and write to the file — but only if the redirection itself is executed with root privileges (using tee or sudo bash -c).
+With sudo, you can override and write to the file — but only if the redirection itself is executed with root privileges
-Even sudo won’t help if the file is set to immutable (via chattr +i) or mounted on a read‑only filesystem.

 <img width="868" height="103" alt="image" src="https://github.com/user-attachments/assets/7ea01e1a-7788-4e51-ac18-a068043bd604" />